 Sue S. Bancroft Women’s Leadership Hall

-Learn about 12 Texas women from diverse backgrounds who discovered their passions and channeled their courage and Texas grit to make a lasting impact on politics and public policy.
+Learn about 12 Texas women from diverse backgrounds who discovered their passions and channeled their Texas grit to make a lasting impact on politics and public service.

 Minnie Fisher Cunningham: Texas Suffragist

 This exhibit explores women’s suffrage through the lens of Texas native Minnie Fisher Cunningham, a key leader whose efforts led to the passage of the 19th Amendment which granted women the right to vote in the U.S.

 If you wish to discuss the possibility of loaning an item to the exhibit, then please contact Elizabeth Qualia, Curator, at firstname.lastname@example.org or 940-898-2459.

 Ready to take a visit?
 We would love to show you around.